History of Naples, Greeks and Romans, 900 BC(BCE)-476 AD(CE)

 During the Second World War the roof of the church was destroyed by an aerial bombardment which caused a fire that lasted almost 2 days.
 Unfortunately the fire ruined part of the building and all the frescoes.
 After about 10 years the basilica of St Clare was restored again, but this time it was decided to return to the Gothic style.

 In 1313 the Basilic of Saint Mary of the Assumption (Cathedral of Naples) was completed.

-On the Vomero hill in 1329 the construction of the Palatium castrum (Saint Elmo Castle) began.
+On the Vomero hill in 1329 the construction of the Palatium castrum (Castel sant' Elmo) began.